mytechnotalent/Go-Hacking/README.md

 <br>

-# Today's Tutorial [May 25, 2026]
+# Today's Tutorial [May 26, 2026]
-## Lesson 195: Pico Hacking Course (Part 12 - Debugging float)
+## Lesson 197: Pico Hacking Course (Part 14 - double)
-In this lesson we will discuss debugging the float data type.
+In this lesson we will discuss the double data type.

 -> Click [HERE](https://0xinfection.github.io/reversing) to read the FREE ebook.